e-gov/GovSSO-Mock/ARCHITECTURE.md

 * Validate more conditions on input data.
 * Simulate more error conditions.
     * Issue different HTTP status codes.
-    * Issue TLS certificates that don’t pass different security checks.
+    * Issue TLS certificates that don't pass different security checks.
 * Enable grouping of preconfigured users and add an additional information field to preconfigured users.
 Useful when client application testing requires preconfiguring tens or hundreds of users which currently becomes a long list in mock UI where a specific user is difficult or slow to find).